Magick of the Coven

 Pay attention to what you’re doing.

-She squared her shoulders and leaned toward Daemon to pick up the Dragon’s egg she’d set at the foot of the bed.
+She squared her shoulders and leaned toward Daemon to pick up the dragon’s egg she’d set at the foot of the bed.
 Right between Daemon’s spread legs.

 In hindsight, it might not have been the best place to put it.